 Frequently Asked Questions

-The New NY Broadband Program is the nation’s largest and most ambitious state investment in broadband expansion.
-The Program allocates State grant funding to qualified Internet service providers to support projects capable of delivering high-speed Internet access to Unserved and Underserved areas of New York State at speeds of 100 Megabits-per-second (Mbps) in most areas, and 25 Mbps in the most remote areas.
-The Program funds up to 80% of capital expenditures for the construction of new or upgraded broadband networks, the vast majority of which utilize Fiber-to-the-Home (FTTH), with a required private-sector co-investment.
+Established in 2015, the New NY Broadband Program was the nation’s largest and most ambitious state investment in broadband expansion.
+The Program allocated State grant funding to qualified Internet service providers to support projects capable of delivering high-speed Internet access to Unserved and Underserved areas of New York State at speeds of 100 Megabits-per-second (Mbps) in most areas, and 25 Mbps in the most remote areas.
+The Program funded up to 80% of capital expenditures for the construction of new or upgraded broadband networks, the vast majority of which utilize Fiber-to-the-Home (FTTH), with a required private-sector co-investment.
 To date, the Program has formed public-private partnerships with 34 companies across the State, from family-owned telephone companies to nationally recognized telecom firms.

-The Broadband Program Office (BPO) designates eligible Unserved and Underserved areas on a Census Block (CB) basis using broadband availability data from the Federal Communications Commission (FCC) as a base layer.
-The BPO then incorporates additional data to provide enhanced availability information, such as prior State grant awards, provider service commitments, and confidential information received from Charter Communications.
+The ConnectALL Office (CAO) designated eligible Unserved and Underserved areas on a Census Block (CB) basis using broadband availability data from the Federal Communications Commission (FCC) as a base layer.
+The CAO then incorporated additional data to provide enhanced availability information, such as prior State grant awards, provider service commitments, and confidential information received from Charter Communications.
 An “Unserved” area is defined as an area where the fastest available advertised Internet download speed offered by a wireline-based provider is less than 25 Mbps.
 An “Underserved” area is defined as an area where broadband service is only available from a wireline-based provider at advertised Internet download speeds between 25 Mbps and 99 Mbps.
 Broadband speed and availability data is sourced directly from the FCC’s Fixed Form 477 Broadband Deployment Data - December 2016 (version 1).
 For an explanation of the data, click here.

-Further, recognizing the limitations of the FCC’s one-served/all-served methodology, the Broadband Program Office (BPO) encouraged applicants to seek funding to address identified Unserved or Underserved locations within any Served CB on the BPO’s list of eligible CBs.
+Further, recognizing the limitations of the FCC’s one-served/all-served methodology, the ConnectALL Office encouraged applicants to seek funding to address identified Unserved or Underserved locations within any Served CB on the CAO’s list of eligible CBs.

-The “Currently Available Broadband” tab in the Results section represents service currently available at your location according to FCC data and does not represent broadband service being deployed as a result of the New NY Broadband Program.
-To identify the BPO awardee providing service to a specific municipality, you may query the County in which the municipality is located on the “All Phases by Municipality” page of our website – available here.
-The Results will indicate which provider(s) has been awarded within all affected municipalities in the County.
+The “Currently Available Broadband” tab in the results section represents service currently available at your location according to FCC data and does not represent broadband service being deployed as a result of the New NY Broadband Program.
+Please refer to the NYS Broadband Availability Map Disclaimer for further information regarding the FCC’s method for mapping broadband service availability.

-All Unserved and Underserved Census Blocks statewide were eligible for funding through the New NY Broadband Program, except where the Broadband Program Office identified a commitment for broadband service outside the Program.
-The Broadband Program Office (BPO) removed Census Blocks (CB) from our Program where an existing provider certified that it serves or would commit to serve the CB with high-speed Internet.
+All Unserved and Underserved Census Blocks (CBs) statewide were eligible for funding through the New NY Broadband Program, except where the ConnectALL Office (CAO) identified a previous commitment for broadband service outside the Program.
+The CAO removed CBs from our Program where an existing provider certified that it serves or would commit to serve the CB with high-speed Internet.

 Further, the New NY Broadband Program was structured to work in conjunction with Charter Communications’ New York State Broadband Expansion Plan (as discussed below), though which the company is deploying new broadband access to 145,000 locations under conditions established by the New York State Public Service Commission.
 These locations were removed from eligibility within the Program, as to not allocate scarce funding to an area where a commitment to deliver broadband already exists.

-Awarded providers for Phase 1 & 2 projects, announced in 2016 and 2017, respectively, are now offering broadband service to the vast majority of locations associated with their buildouts.
-Locations within Phase 1 & 2 awarded territories may contact the awarded provider for a service installation or an update on the project.
-Phase 3 projects are currently underway.
+Awarded providers for Phase 1, 2, & 3 projects, announced in 2016, 2017, & 2018, respectively, are now offering broadband service to the vast majority of locations associated with their buildouts.
+Locations within Phase 1, 2, & 3 awarded territories may contact the awarded provider for a service installation or an update on the project.
 Once network construction is complete, awarded providers are required to market the availability of grant-funded service within the project footprint, and begin connecting customers.
 You may contact the awarded provider at your location to inquire about the project and the availability of service.

-To the extent your location is addressed by a BPO award, you may identify the Program Phase associated with the award by consulting the Broadband Availability Map.
+If your location is addressed by a New NY Broadband Program award, you may identify the Program Phase and provider associated with the award by consulting the Broadband Availability Map.
 Query your address, and click the link contained in the “About BPO Awards” tab of the Results section.

 To identify which technology (Fiber-to-the-Home, Fixed Wireless, DSL, Satellite) is being utilized by the applicable provider at your address, you may consult the Broadband Availability Map or Residential Broadband Search tool.
 Query your address, and view the tabs for “Technology” and/or “Download Speed” in the Results section.